Brest, Belarus

 Glimpses of the street

-That is the first sight beheld by visitors to Brest, as they walk from the station along the said foot-bridge.
+That is the first sight beheld by visitors to Brest, while walking downstairs from the station foot-bridge.

 The fountain is now behind you.
 Here Komsomolskaya Street meets Ordzhonikidze Street.